This image shows how the ionosphere is divided even further into layers: D, E, and F layers.

 The F region starts around 105km and has a maximum around 600km.
 It is the highest of all of the regions.
 Extreme ultra-violet radiation (EUV) is absorbed there.

-On a more practical note, the D and E regions reflect AM radio waves back to Earth.
-Radio waves with shorter lengths are reflected by the F region.
-Visible light, television and FM wavelengths are all too short to be reflected by the ionosphere.
-So your t.v. stations are made possible by satellite transmissions.
+On a more practical note, the D and E regions (the lower parts of the ionosphere), reflect standard AM radio waves back to Earth.
+Radio waves with shorter lengths are reflected by the higher F region.
+Visible light, radar, television and FM wavelengths are all too short to be reflected by the ionosphere.
+So these types of global communication are made possible by satellite transmissions.

 You might also be interested in: